EladFirebolt/godocs/docs/Guides/loading-data/configuring-aws-role-to-access-amazon-s3.md

 6. Select the **JSON** tab.
 7. Add a policy document that will allow Firebolt to access the S3 bucket and folder.

-   The following policy \(in JSON format\) provides Firebolt with the required permissions to unload data using a single bucket and folder path.
-Copy and paste the text into the policy editor \(make sure to replace `<bucket>` and `<prefix>` with the actual bucket name and path prefix\).
+   The following policy in JSON format provides Firebolt with the required permissions to unload data using a single bucket and folder path.
+Copy and paste the text into the policy editor.
+Replace `<bucket>` and `<prefix>` with the actual bucket name and path prefix.

    ```javascript
    {